Chitral Gol National Park: Geography

-Up until 1983, Chitral Gol was considered to be the private property of the former Mehtar of Chitral.
-The status of the park has been in dispute since and has become the issue of ongoing litigation between heirs of the former Mehtar and the Government of Pakistan.

-Parameters

 The way leading to the park is quite narrow and dangerous, yet more risky during the rainy days.
 It is located between 1450 metre and about 5000 metre above sea level.
 It has an area of 7750 hectares.

 Fauna

 This park includes three valleys.
 Several glaciers also lie in the park through which several springs make their way and ultimately form a stream which runs 18 kilometres.
 The cold water of this stream flows towards the east, into the River Chitral.
 The park is rich in trees particularly cedar trees.
 The park also serves to provide shelter to a vast bio-diversity, especially markhor, an endangered wild goat species.

-Some of the larger mammals found in the park include:
+Some of the larger mammals found in the park include Kashmir markhor, Siberian ibex, snow leopard, Ladakh urial, Himalayan black bear, Himalayan wolf, Red fox, Eurasian otter and Yellow-throated marten.